To graph a rational function:

 give you holes

-plug the roots into the reduced expression to get the holes' second coordinates
+plug each one into the reduced expression to get its other coordinate.

 - The roots of the reduced numerator